yan-soon/tp/docs/UserGuide.md

 To edit the module:

-1. Type `edit cs2101 t/bestModule` into the command box, and press **Enter** to execute it.<br>
+1. Type `edit cs2101 t/bestmodule` into the command box, and press **Enter** to execute it.<br>
 ![Edit1](images/Edit1.png)

-2. The result display box will display the message "Edited module", along with the newly edited details of the module.
+2. The result display box will display the message "The following module has been successfully edited", along with the newly edited details of the module.
 You will also be able to see that the tags of the module displayed in the Completed Modules list has been replaced.
 ![Edit2](images/Edit2.png)

 ### Finding a specific module or a group of modules: `find`